structix-cli/structix/docs/docs/cli-commands/proj/add/context.md

 Documentation for `structix proj add context` command.

-Add a new Domain-Driven Design (DDD) context in a Monolith architecture.
+Scaffold a new Domain-Driven Design (DDD) context in a Monolith architecture.

 ## Usage